ucsd-fcrl/rv-rmwct-study/README.md

 All scripts and data files needed for RV performance analysis are provided.
 There are three folders in this repo:
 1. "data" holds the data provided,
 2. "scripts" holds analysis scripts and necessary functions
-3. "results" holds performance categorization results and patient demographic data.
-Results calculated using this repo are saved to the "results" folder.
+3. "results" holds performance categorization results and patient demographic data
+* results are organized into subfolders based on how they are displayed in the manuscript

 ### Data provided
 Here is a list of data provided to calculate myocardial work and analyze RV performance: